jfalcou/eve/doc/html/_sources/manual/functions/predicate.rst.txt

 Predicate Functions
 ###################

-These functions provide scalar and SIMD version of bitwise operations.
+These functions provide scalar and SIMD version of scalar predicate operations.

-Bitwise operations are extended to work on any floating-point types by considering the masking operations to apply on the value bit patterns while retaining its original types.
+The main difference is those operations do not return `bool` but a :ref:`concept-logicalValue`.

 The header ``#include <eve/function/predicate.hpp>`` allows the inclusion of all specific bitwise required headers in one shot.